psteinb/hpc-in-a-day/_episodes/02-03-shared-filesystem.md

 ~~~
 {: .bash }

+> ## What's the fuzz about < and > ?
+>
+> On the unix command line, the symbols '<' and '>' have a special meaning.
+They are called output redirection operators.
+>
+> `>` takes the output it receives from the left-hand side and stores it into, e.g. a file, on its right-hand side.
+For example, `date > date.log` stores the output of the date command and stores it inside a file called date.log.
+>
+> `<` takes the content of it's right-hand side, e.g. typically a file, and it provides it as the *input* of the command listed on the left-hand side. `wc < /proc/cpuinfo` takes in the contents of the file `/proc/cpuinfo` and uses it as the input to the wc command (which performs a word count and prints the result).
+{: .callout }

 When the job is done, she scans the current directory from where she submitted the job.
 But the file that she expects does not appear.
 Lola goes back to the script she wrote.
 There is one line that looks suspicious.

 ~~~